Radial Duality Part I: Foundations: The Radial Function Transformation

-Now we consider concave functions, finding that it suffices to have points arbitrarily close to the origin with nonzero function value.
+For concave functions, we find that it suffices to have points arbitrarily close to the origin with nonzero function value.
 As a result, every upper semicontinuous concave function can be translated to become upper radial.